Clinical Education

 PCOM Georgia Clinical Clerkship Program

-The 23 clerkships include 12 core education clerkships assigned by the Curriculum
+The clerkships include assigned core education clerkships as well as elective/subspecialty

-ample opportunity to pursue his or her special interests.
+rotations to allow students the opportunity to pursue special interests.

 What are the clinical clerkship program objectives?